pkqs90/pkqs90.github.io/content/posts/gnosis-safe-walkthrough.md

 #### 3.5.4 v > 30

 This signature uses `eth_sign` for signing, which adds a `\x19Ethereum Signed Message:\n32` to the prefix and runs a `keccak256` again before using ECDSA for signing.

+## 4. Summary

+This comprehensive walkthrough has covered most aspects of Gnosis Safe, delving into its architecture, use cases, and a range of features like the proxy pattern, modules, guards, and more.
+We've also talked about intricacies such as payment handling and the nuances of signature verification, providing a detailed view of Gnosis Safe's functionality.